m4xshen/m4xshen.dev/content/posts/vim-basic-commands.md

 gE			go backward to the end of word, ignore symbol
 ```

-The pattern of editing text looks like this:
+After being able to move in Vim, let's learn how to editing text.
+The pattern of editing looks like this:

 ```text
 operator + motion or text-object